fanurs/data-analysis-e15190-e14030/README.md

 - [**`build.py`**](build.py): Installation script.
 To build the conda environment as well as modifying a few other things, e.g. environment variables, terminal commands, etc.

 ## 3. Unit tests
 We are using the [`pytest`](https://docs.pytest.org/) framework.
-To test everything, simply activate the conda environment, go do the project directory and type:
+To test everything, simply activate the conda environment, go to the project directory and type:
 ```console
 pytest
 ```